mortendahl/mortendahl.github.io/_drafts/2019-04-15-paillier-encryption-part1.md

 ## Encryption

-While `n` fully characterizes the encryption key, for performance reasons it is useful to first cache a few additional values.
-In part 2 we explore this even further.
+While `n` fully defines the encryption key, for computational performance reasons it is useful to keep a few additional values available.
+Concretely, for the in-memory representation of encryption keys we store not only `n`, but also the derived `nn = n * n` and `g = 1 + n`, saving us from having to re-compute them for every operation we perform.

 ```python
 class EncryptionKey: